 RPL is the recognition of non-certified learning towards a full unit or a qualification.
-You can now use your last 3 years experience transferred into qualifications.
+You can leverage your last 3 years of experience to obtain equivalent qualifications.

 Evidence portfolio-based, assignment based and 'summative assessment' interview-based options to assess your prior learnings to issue credits.

 Receive your assessment and credit for the qualifications within 30-45 days of applying.
 Partial RPL from a qualification can fast-track your certification.